skylight-hq/skylight.digital/_projects/usaf_wxpo_cloud_migration.md

 However, the cloud migration initiative faced its own challenges.
 WxPO teams struggled to balance maintenance of legacy systems with planning and executing the migration of applications and data to the cloud.
 Initial efforts were not clearly defined under an overarching vision or plan, creating miscommunication which in turn caused confusion, rework, churn, and frustration.
 Teams were learning new technologies on the fly and felt like they were continuously “chasing down” answers to questions and updates to processes.

-{% include callout.html type = "pullquote" content = "I think it’s affected all of middle management because every day, we’re trying to put things together and every day, we’re in some form of lost and found." cite_name = "Weather Officer, Acquisitions Training" cite_title = "" %}
+{% include callout.html type = "pullquote" content = "I think it’s affected all of middle management because every day, we’re trying to put things together and every day, we’re in some form of lost and found." cite_name = "Weather Officer" cite_title = "Acquisitions Training" %}

 Limited user research has also hindered progress.
 Many of the existing applications were built without a solid understanding of users’ goals, needs, and workflows.
 The wide variety of end user roles and use cases has also made it difficult for teams to understand them all.